m5c/MtypeUiTools/README.md

 ### A little more & motivation ###

-* Though using Swing and AWT many retty things can be somehow created, I found myself using some patterns over and over again.
+* Though using Swing and AWT many pretty things can be somehow created, I found myself using some patterns over and over again.
 This library aims to simplify reuse of these custom components.

 ## Features ##